pippinbarr/v-r-5/process/to-do.md

   - ~~Two point lights~~
   - ~~Casting/non-casting~~
   - ...
-  - All but on/off done because I need to work on the correct lightswitch (as I did for the Zium)
+  - **This took some work but I think I have a good structure in place** ~~All but on/off done because I need to work on the correct lightswitch (as I did for the Zium)~~

 ## Structures